 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get affordable and easy gluten-free recipes delivered each week!

 Don’t throw away those ripe bananas!
-Using overripe bananas is one of my favorite tips for gluten-free baking success.
-Mashed ripe bananas provides a boost of moisture, a nice sweet taste, and are an excellent way to avoid food waste!
+Using overripe bananas provides a boost of moisture, a nice sweet taste, and are an excellent way to avoid food waste.

-Developing an almond flour banana bread rounds out my delicious collection gluten-free banana bread recipes.
-To make a fluffy banana bread recipe with oil, I used some of the same easy baking tricks from my other highly-reviewed homemade almond flour recipes.
+When I developed this almond flour banana bread recipe it made a perfect addition to my delicious collection gluten-free banana bread recipes.
+To make a fluffy banana bread recipe with oil, I used some of the same easy baking tricks from my other highly-reviewed gluten-free almond flour recipes.

-When making a classic, homemade banana loaf, the ratio of liquids to dry ingredients are key for a recipe’s success.
-The same holds true for almond flour banana bread, but not in the same way.
+When making a homemade banana loaf, the ratio of liquids to dry ingredients are key for a recipe’s success.
+The same holds true when making it with almond flour, but not in the same way.
 Too little flour and the loaf will be dense and sunken, too much and it will be dry and crumbly.

-To make this recipe a success, I drew on the magic formula from 5-star almond flour pumpkin muffins and homemade apple cake made with almond flour.
+To make this banana loaf stand out above the rest, I drew on the magic formula from bakery-style almond flour pumpkin muffins and homemade apple cake made with almond flour.
 Almond flour naturally has a lot of moisture so we have to go at it a little differently.
 Since we’re also adding mashed bananas, it’s best to cut back on the remaining liquids.

 Therefore, only a small amount of oil is required, ¼ cup.
 This recipe works with any type of oil – coconut, avocado, canola, olive oil – it’s up to you.